TheLastEinherjar/A-better-FizzBuzz/README.md

-# The-only-good-fizzbuzz
+# A better FizzBuzz

-This version does not use any %, if, else or loops.
+This version does not use any %, if, else, loops or < and >s.